agoor97/mlops-tools-playlist/README.md

 ## Mastering MLOps Tools

-* `Welcome to the MLOps Tools Explained code repository!.`
+* `Welcome to the Learn MLOps Tools code repository!.`
-* `Here, you'll find the code files corresponding to the topics covered in our video playlist. `
+* `Here, you'll find the code files corresponding to the topics covered in my course playlist. `

 --------------------------------